lepoco/genius/README.md

 This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.

 ## License
-Genius is free and open source software licensed under GNU GPL-3.0.
+Genius is free and open source software licensed under GNU General Public License v3.0.